 The relaxing effects of meditation help children sleep well.
 The results are – good concentration, a stronger immune system and a healthily functioning body.

 Tips to Keep in Mind When Teaching Meditation to Kids

 The mind follows the breath.
 There can be no meditation without proper breathing; therefore, it is imperative to lay down a strong foundation for breathing techniques.
 Since most meditation methods begin with the breath as an anchor, children who have proficiency in breathing techniques can meditate well.

 2. Learning to Let Go

-Not all kids can follow the instructions fully, they don’t always respond in the way we expect them to.
-Therefore tailor the meditation technique a little to better suit their personality.
+Not all kids can follow the instructions fully.
+They don’t always respond in the way we expect them to.
+Therefore, tailor the meditation technique a little to better suit their personality.
 For example, some children may not want to close their eyes, and instead of forcing them to do so, you can give them something to look at as they sit in their meditative posture.
-In the end, meditation is a personal journey for both them and you.
+In the end, meditation is a personal journey.

 3. Put Imagination to Good Use

 Giving them something peaceful, safe and serene to imagine is a good guided meditation practice.
 Children are natural at constructive imagination, and there’s no end to the fun things they can bring to a meditative session.